 A Tour around the World to Find Some Exciting Wedding Traditions

-In this blog we take a whirl wind look at wedding traditions around the world.
+In this blog we take a whirl wind look at wedding traditions from around the world.
 Everyone in Britain knows the Old English rhyme about something old, something new, something borrowed, something blue.
 The rhyme serves to instruct brides on the good luck charms she should incorporate into her bridal attire.
 Kate Middleton was lucky enough to borrow a tiara, I had a necklace, and my best friend had a garter from her mother in law.

 That, along with a wedding party composed of the best men, groomsmen and bridesmaids, wearing white, cutting the cake and tossing the bouquet are traditions that form an integral part of the British wedding.